EmreUSL/Network-MVVM/README.md

 - I use https://newsapi.org site for network queries.

 - I divided the network layer into three parts for the ease of understanding.
 These are:
-   - Network Service
+   - NetworkService  -->  Handles API requests.
-   - DataRequest
+   - DataRequest     -->  Prototype for sending data into NetworkService.
-   - ErrorResponse
+   - ErrorResponse   -->  Handles general error conditions.